-All safety equipment as required by Washington State and Federal regulations.
+All safety equipment as required by Washington State and federal regulations.
 These items are to include but are not limited to gloves, safety vests, safety goggles and hard hats.

-The uniform shall meet the approval of the respective department head and all purchases shall be through their office's established procedures.
+The uniform shall meet the approval of the City Administrator and all purchases shall be through their office's established procedures.
 The employee agrees to maintain and keep in good condition and repair all parts of the uniform, and will have available for inspection on due notice their complete uniform.
-Each employee eligible for safety shoe and boot allowance must obtain permission from their supervisor prior to the purchase of new safety shoes or boots.
-Uniform items are the property of the Employer and will be returned upon an employee's separation from employment.
+Each employee eligible for safety shoe and boot allowance must notify their supervisor prior to the purchase of new safety shoes or boots.

-The Employer shall be responsible for laundering uniforms for non-office and non-clerical Wastewater Treatment Plant employees.
+The employer shall be responsible for laundering uniforms for non-office and non-clerical Wastewater Treatment Plant employees.
 Frequency of laundering uniforms shall be established by employer management policy.
-Laundry equipment is available for Public Works Operations and Wastewater Treatment Plant employees.
+Laundry equipment is available for Public Works Operations and Wastewater Treatment plant employees.